whroman/kite-lite/README.md

 - M: There is only one section (page) we're imagining.
 The layout is at your discretion.
 Company name: Kite Lite // Motto: Kiting at night with style.  //  Follow us on Facebook for the latest.

   > I'm just the developer here, but I think we need more content than just this.
 What is it?
 How/when/where can I get one?
 Take a look at the live site.
 Everything that has been requested as content has been allocated space there, but we are still missing quite a bit of information, me thinks.

+  >> Truth is, we're not even sure we're making this a company yet.
+This is our "test the waters" phase.
+We plan to add pics for the Wing Lite also in the near-term, but we don't really want to promise things we can't even schedule yet.
+We'll get there, but for now we are experimenting with revealing little but hinting at much.

 - (*) What the written content will actually be.
 - M: What you see in the previous and next answers.